 The community survey, funded by the San Rafael Public Library Foundation, specifically revealed citywide demand for an expanded Downtown Library, value in the idea of a Terra Linda Branch Library, strong local support for the Pickleweed Branch Library, a need for parking to accommodate a mobile population, a general demand for technology access, demand for collaborative spaces and resources, and an interest in the preservation/reuse of the existing Downtown Library building for another civic purpose.

 In July 2017, the Library issued an RFP for services to conduct a top view building plan (a bird’s eye view of what a footprint would look like for building, grounds, parking) with land acquisition, capital, and FF&E cost estimates for one or more of the following library facility options: new Downtown Library sites, a Pickleweed Expansion, and/or a Terra Linda branch.
-In January 2018 the Library hired Noll & Tam Architects to conduct this study, which will begin immediately and last approximately six months.
+In January 2018 the Library hired Noll & Tam Architects to conduct this study, which will begin immediately and involve community meetings and input.